TheGoncaloSilva/client-server/README.md

 In other Linux distributions you need equivalent packages installed.

-**Attention:**  This code was develelopped using Boost version 1.74 and tests with google test version 1.11.0
+**Attention:**  This code was developped using Boost version 1.74 and tests with google test version 1.11.0

 ## File structure